flossy83/BeyonwizV2Patch/README.md

 The patch contains all the original unpatched code, and will only run the new patched code if it detects your box is a Beyonwiz V2.

-The new code was written to also be compatible with other Beyonwiz boxes running firmware 19.3.20200328, and has been tested on a Beyonwiz T2.
-These models will receive the same fixes and improvements except for those which are specific to the V2's chipset.
+The new code was written to be compatible with other Beyonwiz boxes running firmware 19.3.20200328, and has been tested on a Beyonwiz T2.
+Some of the fixes and improvements are specific to Beyonwiz V2 and will not be applied to other models.

 #### Installation